 What is insomnia?
 A sleep disorder defined as a difficulty falling asleep (onset insomnia), staying asleep (maintenance insomnia) and waking up too early.
 But, it’s a complicated condition, sleep can be affected by anything from stress and environmental factors, to different physical or physiological conditions.
 In short, not being able to sleep doesn’t necessarily mean that you have insomnia, despite insomnia being used as a kind of catch-all term for all sleep woes.

 A persistent difficulty falling asleep and staying asleep causes fatigue and low energy, difficulty concentrating, changes in mood.
 In turn these insomnia symptoms can have a significant impact on a person’s professional life, their relationships and so on.

-Insomnia can be broken down into several subcategories according to frequency, severity and circumstances:
+There is a difference between occasional sleeplessness and insomnia.
+What’s more sleeplessness that is considered insomnia can be fall into several subcategories according to frequency, severity and circumstances: